kyma-project/api-gateway/docs/contributor/04-10-technical-design.md

 as determined by the [Kubernetes controller-runtime](https://pkg.go.dev/sigs.k8s.io/controller-runtime).
 If there is a failure during the reconciliation process, the default behavior of the [Kubernetes controller-runtime](https://pkg.go.dev/sigs.k8s.io/controller-runtime) is to use exponential backoff requeue.

-### API Rule Controller
+### APIRule Controller

-The API Rule Controller is a [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/), which is implemented using the [Kubebuilder](https://book.kubebuilder.io/) framework.
+The APIRule Controller is a [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/), which is implemented using the [Kubebuilder](https://book.kubebuilder.io/) framework.
 The controller is responsible for handling the [APIRule CR](../user/custom-resources/apirule/04-10-apirule-custom-resource.md).
 Additionally, the controller watches the [`api-gateway-config`](../user/custom-resources/apirule/04-20-apirule-istio-jwt-access-strategy.md) to configure the JWT handler.

-API Rule Controller has a conditional dependency to API Gateway Controller in terms of the default APIRule domain.
-If no domain is configured in APIGateway CR, API Rule Controller uses the default Kyma Gateway domain as the default value for creating Virtual Services.
+APIRule Controller has a conditional dependency to APIGateway Controller in terms of the default APIRule domain.
+If no domain is configured in APIGateway CR, APIRule Controller uses the default Kyma Gateway domain as the default value for creating Virtual Services.

 **NOTE:** For now, you can only use the default domain in APIGateway CR.
 The option to configure your own domain will be added at a later time.
 See the [epic task](https://github.com/kyma-project/api-gateway/issues/130).